stephanlensky/hyacinth/docs/index.md

 **Hyacinth** is a Discord bot which will automatically send you notifications for new listings or postings anywhere on the web.

-Currently, only Craigslist is supported, but the application is built to be easily extensible.
-Taking inspiration from the venerable [youtube-dl](https://youtube-dl.org/), Hyacinth provides a single interface for filtering listings and sending notifications while allowing new sources to be developed in a pluggable fashion.
+Taking inspiration from the venerable [youtube-dl](https://youtube-dl.org/), Hyacinth provides a core interface for filtering listings and sending notifications while allowing new listing sources to be added using a flexible plugin system.

 Hyacinth is offered only in **self-hosted** form.
 This means you are the "administrator" of the bot, which entails: